storacha/RFC/rfc/egress-traffic.md

 - Proposed

+## Versions

+- v2 - 2024-10-26
+- ~~v1 - 2024-10-25~~

 ## Context

 Storacha Network aims to implement a scalable and automated mechanism to track egress traffic for customer billing purposes.
 The objective is to update Stripe’s API with relevant egress data for each customer, ensuring accurate billing.
-This RFC outlines two potential approaches to achieve this goal, each with its own set of trade-offs.
+This RFC outlines three potential approaches to achieve this goal, each with its own set of trade-offs.

 ## Problem